kiis-cybersecurity-and-ethics/kiis-cybersecurity-and-ethics.github.io/index.md

 ## Final Deliverables

-### Final report (1 cover page plus, 3-4 pages single spaced with headers and sub-headers, in inch margins and 12 pt font).
+### Final report

+- 1 cover page plus 3-4 pages single spaced with section headers, 1-inch margins and 12-point font.
 This should be written formally.

 #### Cover Page